 Avebury Village

 The landscape created by avenues of standing stones and ancient tombs surrounding Avebury make for a beautiful place to walk .
 Four legged friend is optional, but this one always comes with me.
-Just remember this is, and always has been, farming land so suitable footwear is a must.
+This is farmland so suitable footwear is a must.

 Helen x